-Temporary and Seasonal employees are those employees working less than 1600 hours per calendar year.
+Temporary and Seasonal employees are those employees working less than 1560 hours between November 1 and October 31 of the following calendar year.
 Such employees are not part of the bargaining unit and are generally covered by City policy.

 Grant funded positions: Positions which are funded by a grant covering 15% or more than the total compensation of the position, including benefits provided under City policy, are not part of the bargaining unit, except under the following: